-From Beth on March 17th, 2009 in Green Remodeling
+From Dean Dowd on March 17, 2009 in Green Remodeling

 This community has it all: quaint shops, walking trails, pedestrian friendly streets, a beautiful inn, restaurants, horse stables, and art galleries.